Pylons/pyramid/docs/glossary.rst

     model in order to find a :term:`context`.
 The :mod:`repoze.bfg` :term:`router` performs traversal of model objects when a :term:`root factory` is specified.
 See the
     :ref:`traversal_chapter` chapter for more information.
+Traversal
+    can be performed *instead* of :term:`URL dispatch` or can be combined *with* URL dispatch.
+See :ref:`hybrid_chapter` for more information about combining traversal and URL dispatch (advanced).
   Router
     The :term:`WSGI` application created when you start a :mod:`repoze.bfg` application.
 The router intercepts requests,